-5.5.2 Translation of Requests and Responses between IN-CSE and DM Server
+6.5.2 Translation of Requests and Responses between IN-CSE and DM Server

 The present document specifies how oneM2M service layer protocol regarding the device management shall be mapped to OMA DM protocol.
 The interaction between the IN-CSE and the DM Server lies between these two protocols and the Requests/Responses from those two protocols shall be properly translated by the interactions between the IN-CSE and the DM Server.
-Specifications for Requests/Responses translations between the IN-CSE and the DM Server is out-of-scope of the present document, and the requirements for the Requests/Responses translation will be specified by [11].
+Specifications for Requests/Responses translations between the IN-CSE and the DM Server is out-of-scope of the present document, and the requirements for the Requests/Responses translation will be specified by [OMA M2Minterface].

-5.5.3 Discovery and Subscription for management objects
+6.5.3 Discovery and Subscription for management objects